GitauHarrison/notes/chartjs.md

 login = LoginManager()
 ```

-Since our database has no clue about user sessions, we need to modily it slightly.
+Since our database has no clue about user sessions, we need to modify it slightly.

 `app/models.py: Modify the User table`
 ```python